 For almost two decades, LSAC has collected data from member law schools in the U.S. and Canada to support LGBTQ+ candidates’ law school enrollment journeys.
-The purpose of the guide is to help candidates with diverse sexual orientation and gender identities navigate their law school searches.
+The purpose of the guide is to help candidates regardless of their sexual orientation and gender identity navigate their law school searches.
 There is no single “right” law school.
 The right law school for you will vary based on your interests and needs academically, professionally, and personally.

 How to Use This Guide